yuankunzhang/devops-challenge/github-stats/README.md

 Designing choices:

 - I choose to use the GraphQL API instead of the Restful API, because it offers more flexibility to interact with Github.
-And it gives the client app a better performance (especially when the client app is large).
+And it gives the client app a better performance (especially when the client app makes lots of API requests).
-- The output order can be different from the input order, because of concurrency.
-We can sequentialize the API requests in order to keep the order, but the performance can be a big pain.
+- Because of concurrency, the output order can be different from the input order.
+We can sequentialize the API requests in order to keep the order, but the performance will be a big pain.
 Another approach to keep the order is to sort the result before printing it.
-- The commit history is fetched from the default branch.
+- The commit history is fetched from the repository's default branch.
 Some repositories do not have a master branch.
 - I choose to use `context.Background()` when sending requests.
 This is only a starting point, and needed to be improved.

 Can be improved:

 - Sorting the result to keep the output order the same as the input order.
-- Fetching the commit history from a branch specified by the user.
+- Fetching the commit history from a branch specified by user.
 - Using a custom context instead of `context.Background()`.
 - Adding more fields to fetch, e.g. number of forks.
 This will be easy to achieve, thanks to the GraphQL API.